leereilly/swot/README.md

 **NOTE:** If an organization provides primary and secondary education only (i.e., no high or higher education programs), it shall not be included into the list.
 Primary and secondary school students usually do not need professional developer tools, and in case they learn some programming, we are glad to offer them Community versions of the tools, which are free to everybody, such as PyCharm Community Edition, etc.

+If you represent a primary or secondary school and you are certain of the necessity of professional version of a JetBrains tool for your school, please contact JetBrains sales team via  https://www.jetbrains.com/support/sales/

 ## How to add a domain to this repository

 To add a domain, make a pull request.
 You must be familiar with git tool or GitHub user interface in order to make a pull request.